townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       Defines a :term:`scope` within a program.
       A synonym for :term:`block`.

+   code generation
+      A phase in a :term:`compiler` that transforms :term:`intermediate code` into the final executable form of the code.
+      More generally, this can refer to the process of turning a parse tree (that determines the correctness of the structure of the program) into actual instructions that the computer can execute.

    codelens
       An interactive environment that allows the user to control the step by step execution of a program

+   code optimization
+      :to-term: assembly code :label: changes

+      A phase in a :term:`compiler` that makes changes in the code (typically :term:`assembly code`) with the goal of replacing it with a version of the code that will run faster while performing the same computation.

    cohesion
       In :term:`object-oriented programming <object-oriented programming paradigm>`,